-- Identify boundary points for a specific work scope, identify an Equipment Specific Procedure (ESP) if applicable to the LTV, create the LTV in the SCUD system, obtain approvals, isolate and lockout energy sources, and verify the effectiveness of the lockout. - Ensure that AE(s) understand the hazards associated with the task and the area.

-- Ensure that the AE(s) understand the energy control points, scope of the task, and the work to be done within that scope. - Approve or reject AE(s) from joining a lockout to ensure all AE(s) on the lockout are qualified and knowledgeable.
-One reason to reject an AE from joining a lockout is if the AE will be performing a different job scope, or working on a different time schedule.
-In these cases the AE must develop their own Safety Clearance.
-Another reason to reject an AE is if the PAE does not wish to assume responsibility for the work(er)/work scope performed by the AE. - Manage changes to the scope of work and create a new LTV as necessary. - Ensure all locks are removed from a group lockout before removing their own locks. - Coordinate with Operations Approver on shutdown and restart activities.
+- Identify boundary points for a specific work scope, identify an Equipment Specific Procedure (ESP) if applicable to the LTV, create the LTV in the SCUD system, obtain approvals, isolate and lockout energy sources, and verify (with the support of a qualified employee, if applicable) the effectiveness of the lockout with the Issuing Authority. - Ensure that AE(s) understand the hazards associated with the task and the area. - Ensure that the AE(s) understand the energy control points, scope of the task, and the work to be done within that scope. - Approve or reject AE(s) from joining a lockout to ensure all AE(s) on the lockout are qualified and knowledgeable.
+One reason to reject an AE from joining a lockout is if the AE will be performing a different scope of work or job or will be working on a different time schedule.
+In these cases, the AE must develop their own Safety Clearance.
+Another reason to reject an AE is if the PAE does not wish to assume responsibility for the work(er)/work scope performed by the AE. - Manage changes to the scope of work and create a new LTV, as necessary. - Ensure all locks are removed from a group lockout before removing their own locks. - Coordinate with Operations Approver on shutdown and restart activities.

-The Issuing Authority has the responsibility for performing a check along with the PAE and approving the energy isolation points of equipment, machines, or systems to ensure that the appropriate isolations points have been identified and locked out.
-IA's shall:
+The Issuing Authority is responsible for performing a check with the PAE and approving the energy isolation points of equipment, machines, or systems to ensure that the appropriate isolation points have been identified and locked out.
+IAs shall:

-- Only review LTV for those equipment, areas, machines, and systems for which they have been trained. - Discuss the scope of work with the PAE for each LTV. - Verify that the energy isolation boundaries are correct for the scope of work. - Audit that the LTV was done according to all requirements of this program and the Equipment Specific Procedure if a procedure is required for the specific LTV. - Physically check that each isolation point(s) is (are) locked and de-energized, and review the verification with the PAE. - Approve and issue the LTVs. - In the absence of the PAE, brief AE(s) on the LTV including energy control points, verification, scope of the task, and the work to be done within that scope. - Approve a PAE transfer in the absence of the PAE.
+- Only review LTV for those equipment, areas, machines, and systems for which they have been trained. - Discuss the scope of work with the PAE for each LTV. - Verify that the energy isolation boundaries are correct for the scope of work. - Audit that the LTV was done according to all requirements of this program and the Equipment Specific Procedure if a procedure is required for the specific LTV. - Physically check that each isolation point(s) is (are) locked and de-energized and review the verification with the PAE. - Approve and issue the LTVs. - In the absence of the PAE, brief AE(s) on the LTV including energy control points, verification, scope of the task, and the work to be done within that scope. - Approve a PAE transfer in the absence of the PAE. - For the initial verification, the IA can witness but should not perform the verification.
+The IA can perform the reverifications.